 12. Unbreakable Kimmy Schmidt (2015)

 This is Ellie Kemper’s unhinged comedy at best.
-The series starts slow, but only in a few episodes, you’ll be hooked.
-With a cast that gets better with age, writing that goes from zany and out of this world to surprisingly profound and sweet, and a stellar sense of humour, Unbreakable Kimmy Schmidt is a series like Modern family that gets better with time.
+The series was created by Tina Fey and Robert Carlock, and though it starts slow, only in a few episodes, you’ll be hooked.
+In the 4 seasons, the writing goes from zany and out of this world to surprisingly profound and sweet with a stellar sense of humor.
+Unbreakable Kimmy Schmidt is a series like Modern Family that only gets better with time.

 13. How I Met Your Mother (2005)

-How I Met Your Mother is told in a sort of flashback way by Ted, the main character explaining to his kids how he met their mother.
-Ted is an architect; the other main characters are Marshall, a lawyer who’s married to Lily, a kindergarten teacher.
-Barney is a lady’s man, and Robin is a television reporter.
+How I Met Your Mother is a popular sitcom created by Craig Thomas and Carter Bays for CBS.
+Told in a sort of flashback way by Ted (Josh Radnor), the main character explaining to his kids how he met their mother.
+Ted is an architect; the other main characters are Marshall (Jason Segel), a lawyer who’s married to Lily (Alyson Hannigan), a kindergarten teacher.
+Barney (Neil Patrick Harris) is a lady’s man, and Robin (Cobie Smulders) is a television reporter.

 This is a comedy show based in the heart of New York, filled with love; adventures mixed up with tons of funny stories.
-Modern Family has a similar kind of creative humour to How I Met Your Mother since they use popular cultural references, trends, and celebrities as a part of their narrative to elevate the relatability.
-How I Met Your Mother should make a good binge-watch after comedy TV shows like Modern Family.
+Modern Family has a similar kind of creative humor to How I Met Your Mother since they use popular cultural references, trends, and celebrities as a part of their narrative to elevate the relatability.
+How I Met Your Mother went on for 9 seasons and became a staple for young viewers who love watching sitcoms revolving around friendships.

 14. The Middle (2009)

-The Middle follows the misadventures of the Heck family in the small town of Orson in the flyover state of Indiana.
+Another great 9 seasons-long family comedy, The Middle, follows the misadventures of the Heck family in the small town of Orson in the flyover state of Indiana.
 Frankie (Patricia Heaton) does everything to make ends meet.
 Strong silent type Mike (Neil Flynn) is the supervisor at the quarry.
 The oldest child Axl (Charlie McDermott), is self-possessed to a fault.
 Middle child Sue (Eden Sher) is unflinchingly positive despite constant bumblings.
 Brick (Atticus Shaffer) exists on the spectrum.

 A superb show, The Middle sadly never really gained the wider acclaim it deserves, though it has a very loyal fan base, and that’s just as important.
-The middle really makes typical middle-class American issues very comical and entertaining.
+Creator Eileen Heisler and DeAnn Heline’s idea was to make typical middle-class American issues very comical and entertaining.
 The writing is very funny and entertaining, and it showcases the writer’s raw talent.
-This is a very funny kinda, family-friendly American sitcom like Modern Family.
+Fans of Modern Family are sure to enjoy this underrated ABC network series!

 15. Parks and Recreation (2009)

-The final recommendation of this list has to be Parks and Recreation.
-Set in a horrid little fictional town in Indiana named ‘Pawnee’.
-It is a series–much like The Office and Modern Family.
-However, instead of trying to copy the main points of success by The Office, Parks and Recreation have come up with its very own recipe.
+This recommendation list is incomplete without mentioning Parks and Recreation.
+Set in a horrid little fictional town in Indiana named ‘Pawnee.’
+It is a mockumentary comedy- much like The Office and Modern Family.
+However, instead of trying to copy the main points of success by The Office, Michael Schur came up with his very own recipe for Parks and Recreation.

-Here are a few shows like Modern Family that didn’t make it to the list, but you can check them out nonetheless:
+Here are a few shows that didn’t make the list, but you can check them out nonetheless:

 - The Good Place